tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/ipv6-networks-vnc.rst

 Address Assignments
 -------------------

-When virtual machines are launched with an IPv6 virtual network created in the Contrail user interface, the virtual machine interfaces get assigned addresses from all the families configured in the virtual network.
+When virtual machines are launched with an IPv6 virtual network created in the Tungsten Fabric user interface, the virtual machine interfaces get assigned addresses from all the families configured in the virtual network.

 The following is a sample of IPv6 instances with address assignments, as listed in the OpenStack Horizon user interface.